 Select a Blimp Below to Learn More:

-Wingfoot One:Launched in 2014, Wingfoot One is the first of a new generation of Goodyear Blimps built on the New Technology (NT) platform.
-The first semi-rigid airship ever constructed for Goodyear's modern fleet was built and is now based at Wingfoot Lake in Suffield, Ohio.
+Wingfoot One:Launched in 2014, Wingfoot One is the first of a new generation of Goodyear Blimps built on the New Technology (NT) platform developed by Germany's ZLT Zeppelin Luftschifftechnik and customized to Goodyear’s needs.
+The first semi-rigid airship ever constructed for Goodyear's modern fleet was built in Suffield, Oh. at Wingfoot Lake by Zeppelin and Goodyear associates.
 Since it first took flight, Wingfoot One has provided aerial coverage of numerous marquee events, including the NBA Finals, the Daytona 500, the Stanley Cup Finals, the PGA Championship and the College Football Playoff National Championship.

 Blimp Facts: Science & Technology